Every now and then we receive some feed back messages asking

 there is already a site map (I know it's quite a vast site and it gets confusing).
 You can

-find it under the menu Other > Site Map.
+find it under the menu Around > Site Map.

 But if you didn't find it many others haven't so I'll try to make it more simple to find.